 Imagine how different your life would be if you had never learned to read or understand numbers.
 For millions of people in the developing world, this is their reality — and their lack of education significantly impacts their ability to step out of poverty.
 Join us in praying that people everywhere — especially children — will gain the education, wisdom, and discernment they need to reach the fullness of life God intends for each of them.

-Worldwide, an estimated 58 million elementary-age children are not enrolled in school.
-Through age 15, that increases to 120 million.
-And in spite of progress over recent decades, many children in school do not achieve functional literacy and numeracy skills due to overcrowded classes, lack of supplies, teachers who need more training, or disruption due to disasters and prolonged crises.
+Worldwide, an estimated 258 million children, adolescents, and youths weren’t in school in 2018.
+And more than 100 million youths were illiterate.
+Despite progress over recent decades, many children in school do not achieve functional literacy and numeracy skills due to overcrowded classes, lack of supplies, teachers who need more training, or disruption due to disasters and prolonged crises like the coronavirus pandemic.

 Pray for an end to the generational cycle of illiteracy and poverty.